Man in suit holds credit card and types on laptop.

 Did you know?

 Some credit card issuers may offer you more comprehensive fraud protection.
-For example, Discover Identity Theft Protection can help monitor things like your credit report and if your personal information appears across the web.
+For example, Discover Identity Theft Protection can provide 3 Bureau Credit Alerts—when key changes1 are reported to your credit file.

 Expiration dates help ensure cards stay up to date

 Credit card technology continues to improve, helping to make cards more secure and easier to use.
-Credit card expiration dates help ensure cards are updated regularly and have the newest technology.
+Credit card expiration dates help ensure cards update regularly with the newest technology.

 Credit cards wear out